26/11 attacks: Had we not stopped it, Kasab would have passed off as Samir Choudhary

 Saeed in jail, Lashkar plans special prayers for 10 terrorists who struck Mumbai on 26/11

 I had thought that this operation had fizzled out and began focusing on the Denmark operation which we called as the Mickey Mouse project.
-However on November 26th I received an SMS from Sajid asking me to switch on the television and the operation had begun.
+However, on November 26th I received an SMS from Sajid asking me to switch on the television and the operation had begun.

 After the attacks were completed I met with Sajid and he told me that they did try and secure the release of Kasab but that did not work.
 The plan to prolong the operation at VT too was cut short and the attackers ended up killing some policemen.